maggie202506/cudydocs-trial/docs/glossary/switch.md

     The time a port spends in the Listening and Learning states before it starts forwarding data in Spanning Tree Protocol.

 ??? glossary-item "Fullplex"
-    A technical shorthand for **Full Duplex**, where a port can transmit and receive data simultaneously.
+    A technical shorthand for *Full Duplex*, where a port can transmit and receive data simultaneously.

+??? glossary-item "Failover"
+    The automatic switching of traffic to a backup link or port when the primary link fails.

+??? glossary-item "Flooding"
+    The process of forwarding frames out of all ports except the incoming port when the destination MAC address is unknown.

+??? glossary-item "Forwarding"
+    The action of transmitting frames from an ingress port to the appropriate egress port based on switching logic.

+??? glossary-item "Forwarding Rate"
+    The number of packets per second (Mpps) that a switch can process and forward.

+??? glossary-item "Frame"
+    The fundamental unit of data transmission at the Data Link Layer (Layer 2).

 ---